 B. Propagation in Water

-Propagating the cuttings in water lets, you check on the entire growth process and promotes faster rooting.
+Propagating the cuttings in water lets you check on the entire growth process and promotes faster rooting.

 - Place the cutting in the jar with water.
 Be mindful not to drown it with the leaves to prevent the leaves from decaying.

-Meanwhile, you can transfer the rooted stem to a soil-filled pot after the roots grow up to 3-5 inches long.
+After 2-3 weeks, roots develop, and you can transfer the rooted stem to a soil-filled pot after the roots grow up to 3-5 inches long.

 Take reference from the video below!

-Where to Buy Monstera Adansonii Variegated
+Monstera Adansonii Variegated for Sale

 ---|---|

-Amazon | 5-13 business days |
+Amazon | Within 4-5 days after placing an order |

-Etsy | 14-23 business days |
+Etsy | Within 14-24 days after placing an order |